 The third owners added charm and nostalgia.
 Joseph and Martha Woodward from Birmingham, Alabama, bought the house as a winter retreat.
 They named the estate “LaBelle” after the family’s original iron works business.

-Harry P. Leu and his wife, Mary Jane, purchased the property in 1936.
+Harry P. and Mary Jane Leu purchased the property in 1936.
 Mr. Leu owned a very successful industrial supply company.
 The Leus traveled extensively and brought back plants and seeds for their garden.
-The beautiful gardens bear witness to the legacy Mr. Leu left to the City of Orlando.
+The beautiful gardens bear witness to the legacy Mr. & Mrs. Leu left to the City of Orlando.

 Ernest and Doris Bradley worked at the Leu’s home, as the caretaker and housekeeper respectively.
 They lived on the Leu property along with their son Ernest, Jr. in a home located where the Welcome Center is now located.